lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   like Haskell's `mapM` operation.
 We can implement that operation for any monad like so:

-  (define (htee-v-mapm monad-done monad-bind ht proc)
+  (define (hypertee-v-mapm monad-done monad-bind ht proc)
-    (htee-v-fold-map-any (trivial) ht
+    (hypertee-v-fold-map-any (trivial) ht
       (fn state mapped #/monad-done mapped)
       (fn state data then
         (monad-bind (proc data) #/fn data
         #/then state data))))

-  If on the other hand we start with `htee-v-mapm`, I'm pretty sure we can implement `htee-v-fold-map-any` using a combination of the state and continuation monads:
+  If on the other hand we start with `hypertee-v-mapm`, I'm pretty sure we can implement `hypertee-v-fold-map-any` using a combination of the state and continuation monads:

-  (define (htee-v-fold-map-any state ht on-mapped on-hole)
+  (define (hypertee-v-fold-map-any state ht on-mapped on-hole)
     (define (run state traversal)
       (traversal state #/fn state result
         result))